csiro-robotics/Wild-Places/training/MinkLoc3Dv2/README.md

     --save_folder pickles
  ```

- In addition, edit the file `configs/config_wildplaces.txt` so that `dataset_folder` is set to the path to Wild-Places on your machine.
+ In addition, edit the file `configs/config_wildplaces.txt` so that `dataset_folder` is set to the path to Wild-Places on your machine and `train_file` is set to the path to a pickle file generated above.

  ## 3. Train
  Now you should be ready to train the network by running `train.py` as follows: